Podcasts

 100 percent like the money.
 The money is what the finance people see and they and that’s what you is.
 I guess it’s a tangible aspect.
 But as you say, there are three legs to the stool, if you like.
 We need to make sure or if you’re a business owner and you’re thinking about exit, you want to make sure that you’re exit ready.
 Are you going to be ready for exit?
 The second one is, will the business be exit ready when you’re ready to exit?
 You know, those two things need to line up and to.

-to maximize evaluation, they need to be on par.
+to maximise evaluation, they need to be on par.
 And the third one is that the numbers have got to work.
 There’s no point in that the business being exit ready and you being ready to exit and the valuation of the business and the attractiveness or the deal and the terms of the business aren’t going to work for you.
 The valuation that the buyer sees in the business might not be the number that you want or need or your aspirational value.

 for you to get the exit and the lifestyle that you’re looking for for whatever’s next on your journey.
 So we’ve got to make sure that the business is exit ready when the owners are ready to exit and the numbers are gonna work.
 And they’re the three areas that if you like in messaging came back and again and again as consistent feedback, no matter who I’ve spoken to on the podcast in the past, whether it be an owner who successfully exited their business and they said.